bunyan-logger/bunyan/README.md

   other nodes)

 * should be performant, as it
+  * does not compile calls to the logger below the compile time log level,
-  * bypasses the implicit serialization of the event based approach,
+  * bypasses the implicit serialization of the event-based loggers,
-  * uses broadcasts where a appriopriate, and
+  * uses broadcasts where appropriate, and
-  * uses iolists to construct messages
+  * uses iolists to construct messages where it can.

 * humane formatting of multi-line messages (including error_logger and SASL)